I get an "400 Bad Request" error when I call my API with private integration in Amazon API Gateway.

 - Redeploy the API.

-Important: When endpoint URL changes apply to HTTPS, remember to use the corresponding domain name that you used when you configured the TLS listener.
+Important: When endpoint URL changes apply to HTTPS, make sure to use the same domain name that you used when you configured the TLS listener.

 Related information